SergeyKanzhelev/apmtips/source/_posts/2014-12-01-telemetry-initializers.markdown

 }
 ```

-Here is an output this telemetry initializer generates for the single request with Trace statement in controller.
-You can see that method Trace.Write was called from home controller (WebApplication3.Controllers.HomeController.Index).
-This in turn called Application Insights trace listener which finally called Track method and our telemetry initializer:
+Here is the output this telemetry initializer generates for a single request with Trace statement in controller.
+You can see that the Trace.Write method was called from the home controller (WebApplication3.Controllers.HomeController.Index).
+This in turn called the Application Insights trace listener which finally called Track method and our telemetry initializer:
 ```
 TraceTelemetry was traced from at ApmTips.Tools.DiagnosticsTraceTelemetryInitializer.Initialize(ITelemetry telemetry)